GiftBTE-developer/GiftBTE/README.md

 - MPI not found: the MPI library is not installed

 ### Step 4.
 Run example
-Gift-BTE provides many examples under bin/examples.
+GiftBTE provides many examples under bin/examples.
 One can choose an example to test.
 For example:
 $ cd bin
 $ cd examples
 $ cd cross-plane